Feigenbaum4669/qccdSimulator/docs/jsonDoc.md

 ```

 # Operation duration JSON file
-In this file, one should especify how long does it take (in milliseconds) to perform each low-level device operation.
+In this file, one should specify how long it takes (in milliseconds) to perform each low-level device operation.
 The format is the following:
 ```
 {
     "operation1": time1,